Understanding Eczema and Effective Care

 - Antimicrobial components are important (risk of infection from scratching)

-- Quick retraction for everyday use
+- Fast absorption for everyday usability

 - High concentration of ceramides for barrier strengthening